 - Make sure that your neighbours over the fence do not grow a different variety of the same vegetable that flowers at the same time as your plants.
 The term separation distance is used.
 It is the distance needed between different varieties of the same species to ensure that cross-pollination with another variety does not occur.
 That distance is different for each species.

-- If you really want to grow more than one variety at the same time, choose varieties that do not flower at the same time, or study seed saving further before proceeding (see suggested reading at the end of this blog post).
+- If you really want to grow more than one variety at the same time, choose varieties that do not flower at the same time, or study seed saving further before proceeding (see suggested reading below).

-Brassicas, Corn, Cucumbers, Parsley, Pumpkin and Silverbeet are all monoecious and can cross with other varieties.
+Brassicas, Corn, Cucumbers, Celery, Pumpkin and Silverbeet are all monoecious and can cross with other varieties.

-Saving seed can be fun and rewarding if, as a beginner, you stick to the plants mentioned above.
+Saving seed can be fun and rewarding if, as a beginner, you stick to the rules and plants mentioned above.
 This blog post was just an introduction to the subject.
-For some people it becomes a wonderful hobby or even profession.
+For some people it becomes a great hobby.
+Some people go further and start selling seeds!

-- Australian Seed Savers Handbook by Michel and Jude Fanton (see http://seedsavers.net)
+- The Seed Savers Handbook by Michel and Jude Fanton (see http://seedsavers.net)

 - Pollination methods: http://foodgardengroup.blogspot.com.au/2014/02/better-pollination-bigger-crops.html .